 Module M0538: Heat and Mass Transfer Courses Title Heat and Mass Transfer (L0101) Typ Lecture Hrs/wk CP 2 Heat and Mass Transfer (L0102) Recitation Section (small) 1 2 Heat and Mass Transfer (L1868) I Recitation Section (large) 1 2 Module Responsible Admission Requirements Recommended Previous Knowledge Basic knowledge: Technical Thermodynamics Educational Objectives After taking part successfully, students have reached the fo ollowing learning results Professional Competence Knowledge The students are capable of explaining qualitative a heat exchanger, chemical reactors).
 They are capable of distinguish and characterize diftransfer and thermal radiation.
 The students have the ability to explain the phyqualitative and quantitative by using suitable mass to the properties of the properties ferent kinds of heat transfer mecha sical basis for mass transfer in d ransfer theories. anisms namely h eat conduction, heat Skills The students are able to set reasonable system bo and to balance the corresponding energy and mass.
 They are capable to solve specific heat transfer proand to calculate the corresponding heat flows.
 Using dimensionless quantities, the students can ex.
 They are able to distinguish between diffusion, confor the description and design of apparatus (e.g. ext.
 In this context, the students are capable to choose a application considering their advantages and disadv.
 In addition, they can calculate both, steady-state an.
 The students are capable to connect their know particular the courses thermodynamics, fluid mechanisms. flow, respectively. blems (e.g. heated chemical react ecute scaling up of technical proces ective mass transition and mass transition column and design fundamental types of he antages, respectively. d non-steady-state processes in pro- ses or apparatus ransfer.
-They car n). eat and mass exc occedural apparat vith knowlegde e alteration in fluids) s. n use this knowledge changer for a specific us. of other courses (In Personal Competence Social Competence Autonomy The students are capable to work on subject-specific challenges in teams and to present the results orally in a reasonable manner to tutors and other students.
-Workload in Hours Independent Study Time 124, Study Time in Lecture 56 Credit points Course achievement Written exam 120 minutes; theoretical questions and calculations scale and control questions and calculations Assignment for the General Engineering Science (German program, 7 semeste r): Specialisation Green Technologi es: Compulsory - General Engineering Science (German program, 7 semeste npulsorv . ccg carricula Bioprocess Engineering: Core Qualification: Compulsory , . , g. com r =====y Chemical and Bioprocess Engineering: Core Qualification: 0 Compulsory Green Technologies: Energy, Water, Climate: Core Qualifica Technomathematics: Specialisation III.
+They car n). eat and mass exc occedural apparat vith knowlegde e alteration in fluids) s. n use this knowledge changer for a specific us. of other courses (In Personal Competence Social Competence Autonomy The students are capable to work on subject-specific manner to tutors and other students.
+The students are able to find and evaluate necessare.
+They are able to prove their level of knowledge of system, exam-like assignments) and on this basis the y information from suitable sources luring the course with accompany ring procedure c Workload in Hours Independent Study Time 124, Study Time in Lecture 56 Credit points Course achievement Written exam 120 minutes; theoretical questions and calculations scale accs, chest carear questions and carculations Assignment for the General Engineering Science (German program, 7 semeste r): Specialisation Green Technologi es: Compulsory - General Engineering Science (German program, 7 semeste npulsorv . ccg carricula Bioprocess Engineering: Core Qualification: Compulsory , . , g. com r =====y Chemical and Bioprocess Engineering: Core Qualification: 0 Compulsory Green Technologies: Energy, Water, Climate: Core Qualifica Technomathematics: Specialisation III.
 Engineering Science Process Engineering: Core Qualification: Compulsory •